 Apple has always been known to make slick models of the iPhone or iPad with elegant features for each update.
 Rather than using buttons to navigate through your iPhone, to go back and forward, you’re able to swipe left or right on your screen.
 This allows you to navigate through apps like Safari very quickly because you’re able to go back with one swipe rather than clicking a back button as most Androids do.

 Although this feature works seamlessly most of the time, sometimes, when you try to swipe, it doesn’t let you.
 This can be frustrating because there’s no other way to go back or forward on your iPhone or iPad.
 Luckily, you can still go back and forwards by using various buttons such as the home button, and the small button on the top left that allows you to go back to the preview app.

 Why You Can’t Swipe Left or Right

 If you’re still not able to swipe on your iPhone, then you have the option to force restart your iPhone.
 When you force restart your iPhone, rather than the software being shutdown (like it does when you restart your iPhone,) the hardware gets shutdown.
-All it does it cure the power from your device and restart it again.
-Doing this could get rid of bugs and glitch that could be causing issues with the responsiveness of your screen.
+All it does is cure the power off your device and restart it again.
+Doing this could get rid of bugs and glitches that could be causing issues with the responsiveness of your screen.